 If there’s not too much sun nor too much cloud,

 And the warm wind is neither still nor loud,

 Or you may guess.

-In the fourth stanza, the speaker reveals that summer is the season in which she is most likely to reveal her secret.
+In the fourth stanza of Winter: My Secret, the speaker reveals that summer is the season in which she is most likely to reveal her secret.
 Free of the ‘wraps’ she is forced to wear in winter, she is in danger of revealing more of herself than before; however, this does not seem to cause her any anxiety: the imagery used in this stanza is temperate and calm, not suggestive of any sort of excess or urgency.